Still Over It: Concept

-Still Over It is a sequel, or direct follow-up, to Walker's Over It in 2019.
+Still Over It is a sequel and/or follow suit to Walker's Over It (2019).
 Prior to Walker's publicized break-up with producer London on da Track and giving birth to their daughter, Walker became the face of social media controversy regarding their relationship.
 According to Walker, the album is considered a "story".
-The singer revealed the album's tracklist which is organized as a timeline, with its 20 tracks starting from August 4, 2019, to October 7, 2021.
-The dates hint at when the songs were either written, recorded, or developed, but symbolically represent the timeline after the success of Walker's debut album.
+The singer revealed the album's tracklist of which is organized as a timeline, with its 20 tracks, starting from August 4, 2019 to October 7, 2021.
+The dates hint at when the songs were either written, recorded, or developed, but symbolically represent the timeline after the success of Walker's debut studio album.

 DeAsia Page of Pitchfork described Still Over It as a "journey through a messy and complicated breakup", which is directly based on Walker's relationship with the producer.
-According to an exclusive message Walker provided for Apple Music, Walker described the album as a reflection of their mistakes.
+According to an exclusive message Walker provided for Apple Music, Walker described the album as a reflection of her mistakes.
 Walker writes, "You don't have to guess if something is love.
 Love is shown through actions.
 Stop making excuses for people who don't show up for you.
 Don't ignore the red flags.
 And don't think you have to stay somewhere 'cause you can't find better—you can and you will.
 Don't settle for less—you don't deserve it and neither does your family."

 Cover artworks

-On October 25, Walker revealed two official album covers on their social media platforms.
-The main artwork, which is for the physical release, displays the artist holding their daughter while on the phone in the kitchen.
-The digital artwork features Walker in a car with their hand towards the camera, fending off paparazzi.
-The physical artwork was photographed by Deun Ivory, while the digital artwork was taken by photographer Rolex, who notably shot the artwork for their 2020 EP, Life on Earth and singer Bryson Tiller's third album Anniversary.
+On October 25, Walker revealed two official album covers on her social media platforms.
+The main artwork, which is for the physical release, displays Walker holding her daughter, while on the phone in the kitchen.
+The digital artwork features Walker in a car with her hand towards the camera, fending off paparazzi.
+The physical artwork was photographed by Deun Ivory, while the digital artwork was taken by photographer Rolex, who notably shot the artwork for her extended play, Life on Earth (2020), and fellow American singer and songwriter Bryson Tiller's third studio album, Anniversary.

 Music and lyrics

-Still Over It opens with a "hazy stream of consciousness" as the track "Bitter" addresses Walker's social media feuds with the mothers of producer London on da Track's children, which they had addressed on their platforms months prior.
-At the end of the song, Cardi B expresses her support of Walker, encouraging them to address their pregnancy in their music.
-The album transitions into the second track and lead single "Ex for a Reason", an uptempo 2000s-inspired R&B track produced by Sean Garrett.
+Still Over It runs for 1 hour and 3 minutes (60:03), and according to TheGrio, it follows the tendency started by Chris Brown's Heartbreak on a Full Moon of lengthier albums in the music streaming era.
+The album opens with a "hazy stream of consciousness" as the track "Bitter" addresses Walker's social media feuds with the mothers of producer London on da Track's children, which she had addressed on her platforms months prior.
+At the end of the song, Cardi B expresses her support of Walker, encouraging her to address her pregnancy in her music.
+The album transitions into the second track and lead single, "Ex for a Reason", an uptempo 2000s-inspired R&B track, which was produced by Sean Garrett.
 The song conveys "emotions behind dating someone that's moved on from a past relationship."